ostenbom/Vienna-Topic-Overviews/itre.md

-## {% tooltip More about the measures in place here: <br> <a href='http://ec.europa.eu/energy/en/topics/nuclear-energy' >http://ec.europa.eu/energy/en/topics/nuclear-energy</a> <br> <a href='http://www.europarl.europa.eu/atyourservice/en/displayFtu.html?ftuId=FTU_5.7.5.html' >http://www.europarl.europa.eu/atyourservice/en/displayFtu.html?ftuId=FTU_5.7.5.html</a> %} Measures in place {% endtooltip %}
+## {% tooltip More about the measures in place here: <br> <a href='http://ec.europa.eu/energy/en/topics/nuclear-energy' >http://ec.europa.eu/energy/en/topics/nuclear-energy</a> <br> <a href='http://www.europarl.europa.eu/atyourservice/en/displayFtu.html?ftuId=FTU_5.7.5.html' >http://www.europarl.europa.eu/atyourservice/en/displayFtu.html?ftuId=FTU_5.7.5.html</a> %} Measures in Place {% endtooltip %}

 Energy, including nuclear power, belongs to EU’s and Member States’ shared competences; neither one has an overpowering competence concerning the matter, but both can influence the legislation.
 Even though each country is responsible for its own stance on nuclear power, the EU has also common policies regulating nuclear energy: